netz98/n98-magerun2/readme.rst

 |                        |    :target: https://codecov.io/github/netz98/n98-magerun2?branch=develop                       |
 +------------------------+------------------------------------------------------------------------------------------------+

-DEVELOPMENT IN GIT BRANCH **develop**.
+Development is done in **develop** branch.

 This software is only running with Magento 2.

 If you use Magento 1 please use another stable version (https://github.com/netz98/n98-magerun).

 Compatibility
 -------------
-The tools will automatically be tested for multiple PHP versions (5.5, 5.6, 7.0).
+The tools will automatically be tested for multiple PHP versions.
 It's currently running in various Linux distributions and Mac OS X.
 Microsoft Windows is not fully supported (some Commands like `db:dump` or `install` are excluded).

 Installation